samoyed-health-foundation/website/site/content/diseases/shyness.md

 behavior there are ways of not only managing it, but solving the problem.
-While it takes patience, sensitivity and understanding, most dogs can be helped Most experts agree that, in most cases, shyness is caused by a combination of the dog\'s genetic predisposition (see "**Current** **Research**") and a lack of socialization during the early months of life, with birth to approximately 17 weeks being a critical time for proper socialization.
+While it takes patience, sensitivity and understanding, most dogs can be helped Most experts agree that, in most cases, shyness is caused by a combination of the dog's genetic predisposition (see "**Current** **Research**") and a lack of socialization during the early months of life, with birth to approximately 17 weeks being a critical time for proper socialization.